techidaily/site-facebook/source/_posts/freeing-up-from-facebooks-pervasive-tracking.md

 ![looking at facebook on iphone alongside a laptop](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/07/Facebook-app-smartphone.jpg)

  Facebook has been the subject of significant criticism about its approach to privacy.
 Now the company is trying to rebuild trust with its users.
-One way it is doing this is by introducing tools that let users[see their own Facebook data](https://www.makeuseof.com/tag/everything-facebook-recording/) and take more control over this data.
+One way it is doing this is by introducing tools that let users [see their own Facebook data](https://www.makeuseof.com/tag/everything-facebook-recording/) and take more control over this data.
 The Off-Facebook Activity tool allows users to control what data Facebook receives from other apps and services.

  There are two ways that Facebook gathers data about you.
 Firstly, through the information you give Facebook directly.
 This is information such as your name and the interests which you enter into the Facebook website or app.